0xhunterkiller/simple-aws-gpu-lab/README.md

 - Add an AMI build pipeline (Packer) to bake GPU drivers and dependencies into a golden AMI.

 ## License
-This repository does not include a license file by default.
-Add a LICENSE file if you want to specify terms.
+This repository is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

 ## Contributing
 Contributions are welcome.
 Please open issues or PRs with improvements, bug fixes, or documentation updates.